What is the climate like in Nueva Andalucia throughout the year?

 “Climate is not just lifestyle here—it is property value.”

-For investors, this means a strong rental market: short-term demand peaks in summer, while long-term rentals thrive thanks to retirees and expats who appreciate mild winters.
+For investors, this means a strong rental market: short-term demand peaks in summer, while long-term rentals thrive thanks to retirees and expats—many of whom analyse rental yields for properties in Nueva Andalucia before buying.

 How does Nueva Andalucia compare to Estepona for climate?